komenAnna/100-Days-of-JavaScript/README.md

     - [x] ClassList.contains() method to find a specific class or ID from the HTML -- varName.classList.contains("./#") -->
     - [x] Adding styling properties from the JS file --> var.style.propertyName = "property"
 ## Day 9
+- Built an Analog Clock page that displays the currrent time and got to learn:
+    - [x] The Document Object Model (DOM) -->'querySelector' which selects only the first instance of that classname, 'addEventListener' that listens for any prompt from an element
+    - [x] CSS styling -- Margin, Padding, Flexbox(display, align-items, justify-content, height to center elements on a page),
+    - [x] CSS positioning --> Absolute
+        - [x] Absolute - element is positioned relative to the nearest positioned ancestor (instead of positioned relative to the viewport, like fixed).
+Absolute positioned elements are removed from the normal flow, and can overlap elements.
+    - [x] CSS ::after, ::before -->
+        -[x] :: after -- inserts something after the content of each selected element(s).
+The content property specifies the content to insert.
+        - [x] :: before --  inserts something before the content of each selected element(s).
+The content property specifies the content to insert.
+    - [x] Javascript setInterval() method -->
+        - [x] Window setInterval() method calls a function at specified intervals in milliseconds it continues calling the function until clearInterval is called , or the window is closed
+        - [x] Syntax : setInterval(function(), milliseconds)
+    - [x] Javascript Date() method -->
+        -[x] Date() -- allow you to get and set the year, month, day, hour, minute, second, and millisecond -[x] getHours() -- returns the hour (0 to 23) of a date. eg At time of this code, the return is 2 -[x] getMinutes() -- returns the minutes (0 to 59) of a date. eg At time of coding, the return is 02 -[x] getSeconds() -- returns the seconds (0 to 59) of a date. eg At the time of coding, the return is 36
+    - [x] Adding styling properties from the JS file --> var.style.propertyName = "property" --> var.style.transform = "rotateZ()"
+    -[x] RotateZ() --> rotates an element around its z-axix at a given degree
 ## Day 10

 ## Day 11